10 November 2019

 La Vélodyssée is a long-distance cycling route that runs along the Atlantic Ocean, from Norway to Portugal, and goes through the Marais poitevin for 75 kilometres.
 From the Aiguillon Bay in Vendée to La Rochelle, two steps of this maritime bicycle path allow you to discover the coastal Marais poitevin.

 A bike trip along the Ocean

 Logo of la Vélodyssée

 With more than 1,200 kilometres on the French territory, la Vélodyssée gives you the possibility to see the Atlantic coast.
 From Roscoff in Brittany to the Spanish border on the far south of the French Basque country, you will enjoy bike routes, the majority of which is vehicle-free (more than 70% of the trip).
-It is the longest marked cycling route in the territory and offers a great variety of landscapes along the route: you can see canals, moors, forests, marshes or even dunes one time after another.
+It is the longest marked cycling route in the territory and offers a great variety of landscapes along the road: you can see canals, moors, forests, marshes or even dunes one time after another.
 On the route from Les Sables-d’Olonne to La Rochelle, you go through the Marais poitevin from Longeville-sur-Mer to Marans.

 Focus on La Vélodyssée in the Marais poitevin